Bladder Cancer: Statistics

 Some people use numbers called statistics to figure out their chances of getting cancer.
 Or they use them to try to figure out their chance of being cured.
 Because no two people are alike, statistics can’t be used to predict what will happen to one person.
 The statistics below describe large groups of people.
 They do not take into account a person's own risk factors, such as family history, behaviors, or cancer screenings.
 If you have questions, talk with your healthcare provider.

 What are the statistics for bladder cancer?

 Here are some U.S. statistics from the American Cancer Society about bladder cancer:

 Bladder cancer is the fourth most common form of cancer among men.

 Bladder cancer is found mostly in older adults.
-About 90 percent of people with this cancer are over the age of 55 years.
+About 90% of people with this cancer are over the age of 55 years.
 The average age when this cancer is diagnosed is 73 years.

-Caucasian Americans are almost two times more likely to get bladder cancer than African Americans or Hispanic Americans.
+Caucasian Americans are almost 2 times more likely to get bladder cancer than African Americans or Hispanic Americans.